 My 6 y-o son is too young for D&D but hey, look at this!

 I don’t think I’ve ever used myconids, but that’s something I want to remediate soon enough.
 However, if I were to stick to D&D canon lore (which I won’t), myconids are supposed to be found exclusively in the underdark, the subterranean world home to the iconic drow.
-This was set in stone, so to speak, by Gary Gigax’s D1-2 Descent into the Depths of the Earth (1e), which of course, borrowed heavily on established hollow earth fiction.
-More to the point, Gigax also borrowed the myconids, which were created (as far as I know) in the earlier module A4 In the Dungeons of the Slave Lords, where there was no need to have the fungus men’s ecology so constrained.
+This was set in stone, so to speak, by Gary Gigax’s D1-2 Descent into the Depths of the Earth (1e), which of course, borrowed heavily on established hollow earth fiction (Jules Verne’s Voyage au centre de la Terre).
+More to the point, Gigax also borrowed the myconids, which were created in the earlier module A4 In the Dungeons of the Slave Lords, which was an underground adventure (mostly) but in no way deep in the bowels of the earth.

 Leaving the myconids out of most of the more typical (surface) encounters is both sad and needless, in my opinion.
 Put in any setting, the potential is just mind-blowing…